lfit/releng-reusable-workflows/docs/compose-maven-merge.rst

     :vars.ARTIFACTORY_URL: Repo URL to push to.
     :secrets.ARTIFACTORY_ACCESS_TOKEN: The token to use to push to Artifactory.
     :vars.ARTIFACTORY_PATH: Path to the repo on Artifactory.
-    :inputs.JFROG_OPTIONS: Options to be passed to the jfrog command when pushing to Artifactory (e.g. build number, module).
+    :inputs.JFROG_OPTIONS: Options passed to the JFrog command when pushing to Artifactory (e.g. build number, module).

 :Expected variables - Central upload: